FeroXx07/Game-Installer-Creation/docs/index.md

 A standard was needed, and the Microsoft Windows installer emerged as one, it uses `msiexec.exe` program to process the installation packages at an end user's PC.
 The packages follow a standardized database structure containing the information that Windows Installer requires to install or uninstall an application and to run the user interface for the setup.

 The package file contains the installation database and a summary stream.
 Optionally, the package file can contain additional streams with the actual file bits compressed in cabinet files `.cab`.
 Package files have the extension `.msi` and are associated with `msiexec.exe`, which kicks off the installation process.

+### MSI Installation process

+The MSI Packaged Installation usually takes place in two phases:
+1. Acquisition
+2. Execution

+**Acquisition:** The acquisition is further divided into two phases, in which the first phase collects the information from the user and the second phase acquires the information from the MSI database.
+Over here, the Windows installer will generate the installation and the un-installation scripts.

+**Execution:** Once when the required information is collected from the user and the database, the MSI executes the Installation script and kicks off the installation of components.
+The Windows installer also has the ability to detect and restore the resources of an application, which are required to make its successful execution (verification).